chbatey/chbatey.github.io/_posts/2018-11-17-docker-jvm-k8s.md

 - kubernetes
 ---

-Fourish years ago I worked with JVMs inside Docker running in Kubernetes.
+Threeish years ago I worked with JVMs inside Docker running in Kubernetes.
 I discussed some of the pain points in a conference talk you can watch [here](https://www.youtube.com/watch?v=w1rZOY5gbvk), but you shouldn't as it is out of date.